m-lab/website/_pages/09-contribute.md

 ## Develop a Test

 Researchers developing and maintaining open source network measurement tests may apply to host a new test on M-Lab.
-If your project fits within M-Lab's guidelines and principles, we invite you to [apply for M-Lab hosting](https://docs.google.com/forms/d/1nVV-oKNuOp4k8c6nQVscp1YNFMfg9OKlZEMYCXwIYBE/){:target="_blank"}.
+If your project fits within M-Lab's guidelines and principles, we invite you to [email us about M-Lab hosting](mailto:suppport@measurementlab.net).

 Please review the documents below before applying: